Dashboard Member settings

 Sign up Sign in

-What is co-marketing and co-branding?
+What are co-marketing and co-branding?

-The terms 'co-marketing' and 'co-branding' are often used interchangeably, but they can have slightly different meanings.
-The overall concept is that two companies or brands work together - either for a one-off campaign or as part of a longer-term plan - and combine their marketing efforts to achieve greater exposure and more effective results.
-It's generally a case of identifying symbiotic dynamics and complementing each others' products in some way in order to gain a larger overall market share than they would be able to otherwise achieve on their own, without collaboration.
+The overall concept is that two (or more) businesses or brands work together (either for a one-off campaign or as part of a longer-term plan) and combine their marketing efforts to achieve greater exposure and more effective results.
+It's generally a case of identifying symbiotic dynamics and complementing each other’s products in some way in order to gain a larger overall market share than they otherwise would be able to achieve on their own.

 What are the main pros and cons of co-marketing?